Sunday, April 13, 2014

 1 Tbl plus 1 tsp yellow (ballpark) prepared mustard

 1/4 cup minced fresh dill

 Slice the cucumber thinly and place in a medium size bowl.
-In a small sauce pan, heat the water, vinegar and sugar until the sugar dissolves.
+In a small sauce pan, heat the water, vinegar, salt and sugar until the sugar dissolves.